samhforbes/PupillometryR/README.md

 Sylvain Sirois’ MATLAB tutorial, [which can be found here](https://oraprdnt.uqtr.uquebec.ca/pls/public/gscw031?owa_no_site=314&owa_no_fiche=3&owa_bottin=https://oraprdnt.uqtr.uquebec.ca/pls/public/gscw031?owa_no_site=314&owa_no_fiche=3&owa_bottin=).

+The intention is an integrated pipeline for pupillometric experiments, from data cleaning, pre-processing, various analysis techniques, and visualising results.

 To use all the functionality and plots that follow from the PupillometryR pipeline, please start with *make\_pupillometryr\_data*, e.g.: